 Recent Projects: Lois was a co-PI of the SciDAC Framework Application for Core-Edge Transport Simulations (FACETS) and Community Petascale Project for Accelerator Science and Simulation (COMPASS) projects.
 She was PI of a SciDAC-e project on Large-Scale Differential Variational Inequalities for Heterogeneous Materials, in partnership with the Center for Materials Science of Nuclear Fuel, an Energy Frontier Research Center.

 Lois also was a co-PI of the SciDAC Towards Optimal Petascale Simulations (TOPS) Center for Enabling Technology.
 She led the ‘Component Technology Initiatives’ thrust of the SciDAC Center for Technology for Advanced Scientific Component Software (TASCS).
 She was a founding member of the Common Component Architecture (CCA) Forum, which developed a component architecture for high-performance scientific computing.

 In 1988 Lois earned a B.S. in Mathematics and Physics, Summa Cum Laude, from Muhlenberg College, Allentown, PA.
 Lois and her husband have two daughters.
-Her extracurricular activities include participating in triathlons and co-leading a Girl Scout troop and service unit.
+Her extracurricular activities include yoga, participating in triathlons, and co-leading a Girl Scout troop and service unit.

 Awards and Honors

 - Winner of 2015 SIAM/ACM Prize in Computational Science and Engineering

 - Winner of 2013 Argonne National Laboratory Distinguished Performance Award